aviralgoel/hip_kernels/README.md

 ### <a name="color-to-greyscale-conversion-kernel"></a>Color to Greyscale Conversion Kernel ch03
 **Description**: A kernel with 2D grid of 2D blocks of 16x16 threads.
 Each thread then converts the tuple of rgb pixel values into single float value on a grayscale spectrum.

+### <a name="image-blur-kernel"></a>Image Blur Kernel ch03
+**Description**: A kernel with 2D grid of 2D blocks of 32x32 threads.
+Each thread then sums the tuple of rgb pixel values into a cumulative average of neighbouring pixel values (patch size).